ejpenner/magnus/readme.md

 * `"gulp-watchify": "*",`
 * `"strictify": "^0.2.0"`

-Also uses Bootstrap 3, CropperJS and JQuery.
+Bootstrap 3, CropperJS and JQuery are included in the vendor files.

 ## Laravel Shoutout